 Report cards are sent home at the end of each quarter.
 Report cards are a communication to parents indicating the level of each student's achievement.
-Final report cards will be mailed and/or e-mailed at the end of the school year.
+Final report cards will be sent home the last day of school.

 Academic Grading Systems